-We said that one of the purposes of worship is to prepare the saints of the Lord to live out the joy of their salvation - the song of their Creator/King - in every area of their lives.
+We said that one of the purposes of worship is to prepare the saints of the Lord to live out the joy of their salvation-the song of their Creator/King-in every area of their lives.
 But how are we prepared?
-What happens in us during worship, and what are we given that enables us to fulfill this high and sacred calling?
+What happens in us during worship, and what are we given that enables us to fulfill this high and sacred calling of serving God in all areas of life?

-Our psalm explains: As we enter into the presence of the Lord in worship, exulting in glory, we encounter the living God as more than just an idea or a far off, otherworldly Being.
-We encounter Him as a living and present Being, the Creator and King of the universe, and we know His presence and power, penetrating to the depths of our souls and lifting us above our merely mundane experience into an unseen realm of glory that causes us to exult.
+Our psalm explains: As we enter the Presence of the Lord in worship, exulting in glory, we encounter the living God as more than just an idea or a far off, otherworldly Being.
+We encounter Him as a living and present Being, the Creator and King of the universe, and we know His Presence and power, penetrating to the depths of our souls and lifting us above our merely mundane experience into an unseen realm of glory where we exult.